tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 > Width subtyping: a type that is “wider” (i.e., has more properties)
 > is a subtype of a narrower type.

+> Exact object types disable width subtyping, and do not allow additional
+> properties to exist.